 KEY STAGE 3

 All students in Year 7 & 8 study;

-7 lessons of English, 7 lessons of Maths, 6 lessons of Science, 4 lessons of MFL (Spanish, Italian, French, German on a carousel), 4 lessons of PE and 2 lessons of Computer Science a fortnight.
+7 lessons of English, 7 lessons of Maths, 6 lessons of Science, 4 lessons of MFL French or Spanish, 4 lessons of PE and 2 lessons of Computer Science a fortnight.